 - Shifting weight back and forth between legs

-- Reluctance to bend the leg
+- Reluctance to pick up the feet

 - Standing with the legs camped out in front of the body or with all four legs under the body

-- Laying down more frequently
+- Lying down more frequently

 Some horses develop chronic laminitis after an episode of acute laminitis.
 Even with chronic abnormal hoof structure, some horses may not show outwards signs of pain or lameness.